spsdco/notes/bugs.md

 ### Fixed Bugs
 - You can't have two notes called the same [2013-03-09 - mh0]
 - No Note Selected looks like ass [2013-03-11 - consindo]
+- Notes need to be sorted by date [2013-03-11 - consindo]

 Add bugs to here so we can fix them.